SSRI Level 2 Funding

 Financial support range: $5,000.00 - $20,000.00

-The Level 2 mechanism is primarily designed to assist Penn State interdisciplinary faculty teams to advance their research by securing extramural funding.
+The Level 2 mechanism is primarily designed to assist PSU social science faculty at University Park and the College of Medicine to advance their research by securing extramural funding.
 Although research teams can include students, post docs, faculty from other institutions and other external collaborators, our goal is to support interdisciplinary teams from Penn State's faculty.
 For this reason team leaders should be tenure track or research faculty with continuing appointments.

 - Level 2 proposals may be submitted at any time during the year